Itsmehp/bathroom-configurator-master-thesis/1_Working_Drafts/03_Lidar_Integration/03b_Data_Acquisition_and_Processing_Pipeline.md

     -   How does the system behave if the `furnitures` or `wall_items` arrays are missing for a particular room?
 Does it create a room with no fixtures, or does it raise an error?

 4.  **Data Mapping and Cleaning:** Provide a table or a more detailed description of the mapping from the raw API fields (e.g., `f.symbol.name`, `f.size.x`) to your application's fixture properties (`name`, `width`).
 Mention any data cleaning steps, such as trimming whitespace from names or validating that dimension values are positive numbers.

+implementation flowchart

+in my app set magicplan api keys

+user uses magicplan to generate a bathroom floor plan

+magicplan handles the data and genrates a bathroom floor plan with accurate measurements.

+My app gives user all the plans to select from.

+user seelects a plan and saves the plan (saves fixtures, plan, room)

+User uses this plan in bathroom renovation tab. where he can select the plan

+currently 2 fixtures will be found using keywords dusche and bade , shower and bathtub, from the stored plan in the db.

+the user will be shown measurements of bathtub and shower and will alredy have desired measurement set same as shower.